-5. Calm down by using a calming visualization.
+5. Use a calming visualization.

-6. Control worry by being an observer—without judgment.
+6. Be an observer—without judgment.

-Hyland gives her new patients a 3×5 index card with the following written on it: “Practice observing (thoughts, feelings, emotions, sensations, judgment) with compassion or without judgment.”
+Hyland gives her new patients a 3×5 index card with the following written on it: “Practice observing (thoughts, feelings, emotions, sensations, judgment) with compassion, or without judgment.”

-7. Combat stress with positive self-talk.
+7. Use positive self-talk.

-8. Minimize anxiety by focusing on right now.
+8. Focus on right now.

-9. Calm yourself by concentrating on meaningful activities.
+9. Focus on meaningful activities.

 If you were going to see a movie, still go.
 If you were going to do the laundry, still do it.

-“The worst thing you can do when anxious is to passively sit around obsessing about how you feel,” he says.

-Doing what needs to get done teaches you key lessons: getting out of your head feels better; you’re able to live your life even though you’re anxious; and you’ll get things done.
+“The worst thing you can do when anxious is to passively sit around obsessing about how you feel.”
+Doing what needs to get done teaches you key lessons, he said: getting out of your head feels better; you’re able to live your life even though you’re anxious; and you’ll get things done.